-Out-of-Pocket Maximum An Out-of-Pocket Maximum is a limit on the amount of Copayments, Coinsurance and Deductibles that you must pay for Covered Benefits in a Plan Year or Calendar Year.
+Out-of-Pocket Maximum An Out-of-Pocket Maximum is a limit on the amount of Copayments, Deductibles or Coinsurance that you must pay for Covered Benefits in a Plan Year or Calendar Year.
 The Out-of-Pocket Maximum is specified in your Schedule of Benefits.

-Please Note: Charges above the Allowed Amount never apply to the Out-of-Pocket Maximum.
+Please Note: Penalty payments and charges above the Allowed Amount never apply to the Out-of-Pocket Maximum.

-FOR EXAMPLE: If your plan has an individual Out-of-Pocket Maximum of \$1,000, this is the most Member Cost Sharing you will pay for out-of-pocket costs for that Calendar Year.
+FOR EXAMPLE: If your plan has an individual Out-of-Pocket Maximum of \$1,000, this is the most Member Cost Sharing you will pay for out-of-pocket costs for that Plan Year or Calendar Year.
 As an example, the Out-of-Pocket Maximum can be reached by the following: \$500 in Deductible expenses, \$400 in Coinsurance expenses and \$100 in Copayment expenses.